arch-err/zen-conf/README.md

 Declarative configuration management for Zen Browser.
 Define your complete browser setup—extensions, preferences, containers, and workspaces—in a single YAML file.

+## Browser Compatibility

+This tool is built specifically for [Zen Browser](https://zen-browser.app/), but the underlying approach works with any Firefox-based browser.
+The core mechanisms—`user.js` for preferences and `policies.json` for extensions/certificates—are standard Firefox features.

+**Adapting for other Firefox forks** (LibreWolf, Waterfox, Floorp, etc.):
+- Update the installation path in `profile.zen_path` (e.g., `/usr/lib/librewolf` instead of `/usr/lib/zen-browser`)
+- Update the profile directory (e.g., `~/.librewolf` instead of `~/.zen`)
+- Remove or adapt Zen-specific features (`zen_mods`, `zen.*` preferences)
+- Probably something else I haven't thought about yet

+The extension management, container setup, toolbar customization, and certificate import will (hopefully) work unchanged.

 ## Features

 - **Declarative Configuration**: Define everything in `config.yaml`